IonelaUdroiu/neighbourhood-map/README.md

 # neighbourhood-map

+#Project Overview
-#Project Overview: The project offers the possibility to filter a list of locations on Google Maps, from a given area.
+The project offers the possibility to filter a list of locations on Google Maps, from a given area.
 The project was bootstrapped with Create React App.
+Google Maps API and Foursquare API are used for fetching map and locations.
 This project was part of Udacity FEND Nanodegree.

 #How to Install the Project